 Moreover, the digital revolution is increasing the transparency of business activities, meaning it is easier to hold companies to account with more obtainable evidence.
-At the same time digital analytics support new insights which make it easier for businesses to measure the impacts of their decision-making, and to account for potentially unforeseen social and environmental considerations.
-This has led some to argue that the era of greenwashing is coming to an end.
+At the same time, digital analytics support new insights which make it easier for businesses to measure the impacts of their decision-making, and to account for potentially unforeseen social and environmental considerations.
+This has led some to argue that the era of greenwashing could be coming to an end.

 How to stay informed

 Until such a universal label is rolled out, keeping yourself informed about all the products on the market can be difficult.
 But there are a number of resources available to help you make wiser consumer decisions:

 - The Global Ecolabelling Network is a non-profit association of independent, third-party environmental certification organisations with stringent membership requirements.
 Familiarise yourself with existing eco-labels with proven track records by visiting their website.

 - Good Guide rates household and baby products based on ecological and health considerations, while Cosmetics Database does the same for cosmetics.

 - For German speakers, the climate lie-detector evaluates the truth of ‘green’ claims made by companies and politicians alike.